meyskens/linux-itf/src/lemp/mariadb/index.md

 OK, successfully used password, moving on...

-Setting the root password or using the unix_socket ensures that nobody can log into the MariaDB root user without the proper authorisation.
+Setting the root password or using the unix_socket ensures that nobody can log into the MariaDB root user without the proper authorization.

 You already have your root account protected, so you can safely answer 'n'.

 Switch to unix_socket authentication [Y/n] y
 Enabled successfully!
-Reloading privilege tables..
+Reloading privilege tables...
  ...
 Success!